scrblue/transaction-processor/README.md

 expected from a banking application, please disable this feature.

 ## Dependencies
+* async-traits -- For ease of maintenance the reading, processing, and writing of data has been abstracted with traits
 * serde -- because who in their right mind does serialization and deserialization in Rust without Serde
 * csv-async -- for ease of reading and writing CSV files